Snap-In Dentures: How Implant-Supported Dentures Work

 If you currently wear dentures, the dentist assesses their condition.
 Sometimes your existing dentures can be modified to work with the new implants, saving significant cost.
 Other times, new dentures are recommended alongside implant placement for optimal fit and function.

-The consultation establishes your treatment plan – how many implants you need, which attachment system makes sense for your situation, whether you need any preliminary procedures like extractions or bone grafting, and the complete timeline and cost breakdown.
+The consultation establishes your treatment plan - how many implants you need, which attachment system makes sense for your situation, whether you need any preliminary procedures like pre-implant tooth extractions or bone grafting, and the complete timeline and cost breakdown.

 Phase 2 – Implant Placement Surgery